benjaminpatra/README.md/README.md

 My name is Benjamin.
 I am currently an Insurance Supervisor at ACPR - Banque de France 🏦.

-I graduated from ENSAE Paris as Statistician Economist with a major in Actuarial & Data Sciences.
-I am also an SFA (Statistics, Finance quantitative, Actuarial Science) alumni from Polytechnique Paris; this master degree is one of the most prestigious one in the field of Quantitative Finance in France.
+I graduated from ENSAE Paris as Statistician Economist with a major in Actuarial & Data Science and from Polytechnique Paris in Quantitative Finance.
 I'm also member of the French Actuaries Institut 📈.

 My main fields of interests are:
 - Financial Reinsurance (ILS)
 - AI applied to (Re)-Insurance linked focus on climate risk
-- Sovereign Bonds
+- Rates and sovereign Bonds
-- Quantitative Finance
-- Green Finance
+- Climate risks on Assets and Liabilities / Green Finance
-- Market Microstructure

 ---
 ### 💬 Where to contact me

 - LinkedIn: [![Linkedin Badge](https://img.shields.io/badge/-benjamin_patra-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/benjamin-patra/)](https://www.linkedin.com/in/benjamin-patra/)
-- Mail : benjamin_patra[at]ensae[dot]fr 📨
+- Mail : benjamin.patra[at]gmail[dot]fr 📨
 ---

 ### 🔭 What I work with